bptarpley/corpora/docs/src/docs/index.md

 ![Corpus Creation Dialog](assets/img/create.png "Corpus Creation Dialog")

-In the form provided, provide the following information.
-Name: A title for the corpus, usually an acronym or a short phrase.
-Description: A longer description for the purpose of distinguishing the corpus.
-Open Access: When this checkbox is checked, users will be able to see your content and use the various content API’s to search/query your corpus without having to log into Corpora.
+In the form provided, provide the following information:

+* `Name`: A title for the corpus, usually an acronym or a short phrase.
+* `Description`: A longer description for the purpose of distinguishing the corpus.
+* `Open Access`: When this checkbox is checked, users will be able to see your content and use the various content API’s to search/query your corpus without having to log into Corpora.
 Leaving this checkbox unchecked will mean that users will have to log in and have explicit permissions in order to see your content.
 Any external computers wishing to access the content API’s will also need to have a scholar account with their IP addresses registered, and will also need to use an authentication token.
+* `Include default content types from Document plugin`: If this box is checked, three content types from the [Document plugin](/corpora/plugins/) will be added to your corpus upon creation: `Document`, which is structured to support paged artifacts that can be cataloged according to the [FRBR standard](https://www.oclc.org/research/activities/frbr.html) (work, expression, manifestation, and item); `TranscriptionProject`, which organizes pages of transcribed text; and `Transcription`, which represents a page of transcribed text.
+These default content types would allow a user the ability to upload document pages (via PDF, for instance) and transcribe them using a special transcription GUI.

 Click the “Create” button to proceed.
 Once the corpus has been created, you’ll still be on the home screen showing the corpora available to you, but should now see your new corpus listed among them.
 Click on the name of your corpus to